-The following tables set out the name of Management's Nominees for election as Director, and other information including: age, the place in which each is ordinarily resident, their principal occupation and principal occupations held in the last five years, the number of Common Shares beneficially owned, or controlled or directed directly or indirectly, the number of options to purchase Common Shares ("Options"), the number of restricted share units ("RSUs"), the number of deferred share units ("DSUs"), and the number of warrants to purchase Common Shares ("Warrants") held by the Nominee as at December 31, 20211, the period or periods during which each has served as a Director, current membership on committees of the Board, record of attendance at meetings of the Board and its committees through December 31, 2021, and whether or not the Board has determined each Nominee to be independent.
+The following tables set out the name of Management's Nominees for election as Director, and other information including: age, the place in which each is ordinarily resident, their principal occupation and principal occupations held in the last five years, the number of Common Shares beneficially owned, or controlled or directed directly or indirectly, the number of options to purchase Common Shares ("Options"), the number of restricted share units ("RSUs"), and the number of deferred share units ("DSUs"), held by the Nominee as at December 31, 2022, the period or periods during which each has served as a Director, current membership on committees of the Board, record of attendance at meetings of the Board and its committees through December 31, 2022, and whether or not the Board has determined each Nominee to be independent.
 There are no contracts, arrangements or understandings between any Director or executive officer or any other person pursuant to which any of the nominees has been nominated for election as a Director of the Corporation.